-While scholars have made great strides on these questions, significant challenges remain because the field has paid relatively limited attention to how stringency is measured.
+While scholars have made great strides on these questions, significant challenges remain because the field has paid relatively limited attention to measuring regulatory stringency.
 Studies often rely on broad characterizations of regulatory stringency without a precise definition or based on only a small subset of the issues that programs address.
-This ambiguity, we argue, has led to seemingly contradictory empirical findings, hindering efforts to understand how private regulations compare and why they change over time.
-Measuring policy change is a long-recognized challenge in the study of policy dynamics (Pierson, 2001).
-As Green-Pedersen (2007) argues “the debate about explanations of variations in [policy] cannot move beyond the stage of hypotheses before the dependent variable problem has been addressed” (Green-Pedersen, 2007, p.
+This ambiguity, we argue, has led to seemingly contradictory empirical findings, hindering efforts to understand how private regulations compare and to develop robust theories about why they change over time.
+To be sure, these questions are germane to students of both public and private policy.
+Measuring and explaining public policy change has long been the focus of policy oriented political scientists, which requires systematic attention to describing carefully public policy as a “dependent variable” before beings able to develop, and assess, hypotheses about asserted types of policy change (Green-Pedersen, 2007, p.
 4).
-While a rich public policy scholarship has emerged to address the challenge of disaggregating policy change as a dependent variable (for a review, see Howlett & Cashore, 2014), concepts of policy change are less well-developed private governance scholarship.
+While recognition of this has led to a rich public policy scholarship disaggregating policy change as a dependent variable (Hall, 1992; Howlett & Cashore, 2014), much less attention to these questions have been given by students private governance scholarship.

-To address this gap in private governance scholarship, we build on public policy concepts to offer a two-part approach for describing and comparing regulations over time.
-Part one offers a three pronged framework to allow for systematic assessment of regulatory stringency for a given policy text: 1) How comprehensive is the scope of issues addressed?
+To address this gap, we build on approaches within public policy to offer a two-part approach for describing and comparing regulations over time.
+Part one offers a three-pronged framework to allow for systematic assessment of regulatory stringency: 1) How comprehensive is the scope of issues addressed?
 2) How prescriptive are the requirements?
-3) What are the specific policy settings in terms of the qualitative and quantitative levels of performance required?
-Part two offers a method for classifying changes across programs over time, yielding nine possible patterns describing both relative difference and absolute direction of policy change.
+3) What are the required specific policy settings, or levels of performance?
+Part two offers a method for classifying changes across programs over time, yielding nine possible patterns that capture relative difference and absolute direction of policy change.
 This second part fills a gap in the literature by offering common language to describe how competing regulations may change over time.
 Such research questions are especially important where multiple programs, backed by different political coalitions, compete to exercise regulatory authority in the same policy space.

-Distinguishing types of stringency helps resolve apparent conflicts among previous studies of private regulation.
-For example, as we show below, some scholars theorize—and find empirical support for—dynamics where competing regulations “ratchet up” and less stringent regulations converge toward more stringent ones (e.g. Overdevest, 2005, 2010; Overdevest and Zeitlin, 2014).
-Other scholars theorize—and find empirical support for—the opposite dynamic where competition pressures more stringent standards to lower their stringency, converging toward less stringent ones (Abbott & Snidal, 2010; Fransen, 2011; Gulbrandsen, 2004).
-Still others theorize—and find empirical support for—dynamics where programs maintain different levels of stringency, i.e. not converging to the “top” or “bottom” (Fischer & Lyon, 2014; Li & van ’t Veld, 2015; Poret, 2016; Cashore et al., 2004).
-We find that these apparent contradictions result from different measures of stringency.
-Thus, to assess these theories, scholars must disentangle concepts of regulatory stringency and develop more nuanced explanations about when, how, and why private regulations change.
+Distinguishing types of stringency also helps resolve apparent conflicts among previous studies of private regulation.
+Some scholars theorize about empirical observation in which competing regulations “ratchet up” and less stringent regulations converge toward more stringent ones (e.g. Overdevest, 2005, 2010; Overdevest and Zeitlin, 2014).
+Other scholars theorize about exact opposite empirical observations in which competitive pressures lead to more stringent standards to lower their stringency, converging toward less stringent ones (Abbott & Snidal, 2010; Fransen, 2011; Gulbrandsen, 2004).
+Still others theorize about empirical observation in which programs maintain different levels of stringency, i.e. they do neither converge to the “top” nor the “bottom” (Fischer & Lyon, 2014; Li & van ’t Veld, 2015; Poret, 2016; Cashore et al., 2004).
+These seeming contradictions however, usually result, we argue, from fairly abstract, or selected, measures.
+Disentangling regulatory stringency allows for the development of new patterns of private regulationsas a “dependent variable”, which, in so doing, allows for the development of nuanced theories about when, how, and why private regulations change.